Ankur7043/Python_Project/README.md

-# Python_Project
- Prediction of loan eligibility using machine learing
+# Prediction of loan eligibility using machine learing
+# Aim
+To predict wether person eligible  for loan or not